 “I have heard in the past that younger people are more tech-savvy than us who are not so young any more, and some have suggested that this must mean that they’re also more secure (they know tech, so they should know and do better – see a pattern here?),” Roer notes.
 “But our research shows that more secure behavior comes with age, and so does a clearer understanding of norms and compliance with social behaviors.”

-They’ve also found that there is a strong correlation between norms and behaviors: the more people understand and internalise their organization’s norms (policies, regulatory issues as well as informal rules), the better their security behaviours are.
+They’ve also found that there is a strong correlation between norms and behaviors: the more people understand and internalize their organization’s norms (policies, regulatory issues as well as informal rules), the better their security behaviors are.

 “This leads us to believe that a security program with more focus on clear and concise norms will lead to better security.
 Again, this is supported by social scientific research done over the past 60 years,” he notes.

 The results have also shown that differences in security culture dimensions across different industries:

 Roer also says that, besides the finding on age (he had the “millennial are better at security” bias, too), he was surprised by the comparisons on the data between countries.

 “I had a bias that organizational cultures in Sweden are more conformative than in Norway and, therefore, I expected Sweden to rate higher on security culture than Norway in general,” he noted.
 But, their findings showed the opposite.
 “There may be any number of reasons for this, which we are looking into next.”

 How do you build security culture?